ioulian/frontend-workflow/README.md

 ### Linting

-The code will be automatically linted, but you also have some linting tasks available:
+You also have some linting tasks available:

 - `yarn lint:js` will lint all TypeScript files with TSLint.
 You can change options of the linter in `.tslint.json`.
 - `yarn lint:css` will lint all (s)css with StyleLint.
 You can change options of the linter in `.stylelintrc.json`.